Skip to content

 rdfs:label: YAML-LD

-We import a context which remaps @id to $id, which does not have to be quoted.
-Cool, right?!
+Here we import a context which remaps @id to $id, which does not have to be quoted in YAML.

 Draw the owl!